dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ::: zone-end

 ::: zone pivot="dotnet-core-3-1"
-Non-public property accessors are not supported in System.Text.Json in .NET Core 3.1.
-For more information, see [Non-public property setters and getters](system-text-json-migrate-from-newtonsoft-how-to.md#non-public-property-setters-and-getters).
+Non-public property accessors are not supported in .NET Core 3.1.
+For more information, see [the Migrate from Newtonsoft.Json article](system-text-json-migrate-from-newtonsoft-how-to.md#non-public-property-setters-and-getters).
 ::: zone-end

 ## Copy JsonSerializerOptions